DeepanshuSarawagi/Kubernetes/04-Application-Lifecycle-Management/README.md

 When it comes to pod definition, if we want to specify any argument which docker run commands expects, it can go into the args of the spec section in [pod-definition.yaml](pod-args.yaml).

+## 3. Environment Variables

+We can configure environment variables required by pods using env field under spec section of [pod-env.yaml](pod-env.yaml)